femtodata/nixos-flake-installer/README.md

   The vm variant is suitable for headless libvirt / qemu vms, console output will be visible on bootup.

 - To install, once installer boots, if `prep.sh` or `prep-zfs.sh` needs to be edited, copy out of `config` to edit (e.g., set disks, etc, particularly in the zfs case).
 Run with sudo, beware there are no prompts, will start by wiping disks.
-Recommend using the vm variant to get a feel for things.
+Recommend using the vm variant to get a feel for things, in which case, uncomment the `vm console` section in `extra-config.nix` to get proper tty output.